How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Numerical results

 \item \textbf{Null-restricted HC0R-HC4R weights} $w=(\tilde{w}_{1},\ldots , \tilde{w}_{n})$\textbf{:} $\tilde{w}_{i}=1$ (HC0R), $\tilde{w} _{i}=[n/(n-(k-q))]^{1/2}$ (HC1R), $\tilde{w}_{i}=(1-\tilde{h}_{ii})^{-1/2}$ (HC2R), $\tilde{w}_{i}=(1-\tilde{h}_{ii})^{-1}$ (HC3R), and $\tilde{w} _{i}=(1-\tilde{h}_{ii})^{\tilde{\delta}_{i}/2}$ for $\tilde{\delta}_{i}=\min (n\tilde{h}_{ii}/(k-q),4)$ (HC4R). \end{enumerate}

 In total this gives $960$ possible combinations of test statistics and bootstrap schemes.
-We emphasize that some of these combinations result in the same bootstrap-based test.
-This has already been discussed in Lemma \ref {VGK}, and is also apparent by noting that the weights vector in the preceding enumeration coincide for HC0 and HC0R.
-Concerning the run-time of the simulations, one could certainly argue that one should drop combinations leading to the same bootstrap-based test.
-However, we have chosen not to, because we can then exploit the additional computations as a double-check for the methods that \textquotedblleft survive\textquotedblright\ the worst-case analysis (as the design matrices are generated separately for each of the $960$ combinations).
+We emphasize that some of these combinations result in the same bootstrap-based test: (i) For reasons discussed in Lemma \ref{VGK}, (ii) when changing HC0 weights to HC0R weights in the bootstrap scheme, and (iii) when changing HC0 (HC0R) weights to HC1 (HC1R) weights in the definition of $T_{Het}$ ($\tilde{T}_{Het}$), cf.~Remark \ref{rem:equiv}.
+Concerning the run-time of the simulations, one could certainly argue that, for the computations, one should keep only one of the combinations that lead to the same bootstrap-based test.
+However, we have chosen not to, because we can then exploit the ensuing additional computations as a double-check for the methods that \textquotedblleft survive\textquotedblright\ the worst-case analysis (as the design matrices are generated separately for each of the $ 960$ combinations).